hugomods/site/docker/content/docs/contribute/index.md

 ## Change Directory

+> Take building Alpine based images as an exmaple.

-And then change the current working directory to `docker/hugo`, the rest of steps are performed under this directory.
+And then change the current working directory to `docker/hugo/alpine`, the rest of steps are performed under this directory.

 {{< page-resource-content "data/cd" >}}